Tuberculosis BCG Vaccines

-According to the World Health Organization (WHO) Global Tuberculosis Report 2024, tuberculosis (TB) is a vaccine-preventable disease.
-As of March 23, 2025, the WHO says increasing access to TB vaccines could save up to 1.9 billion antibiotic doses annually, helping reduce antimicrobial resistance.
-Versions of the Bacille Calmette-Guérin (BCG) vaccine have been used for about 100 years.
-Since 1921, over 4 billion BCG vaccinations have been completed worldwide.
+According to the World Health Organization (WHO) Global Tuberculosis Report, tuberculosis (TB) is a vaccine-preventable disease.
+Versions of the BCG vaccine have been used for about 100 years.
+Since 1921, over 4 billion Bacille Calmette-Guérin (BCG) vaccinations have been completed worldwide.
+The WHO states that increasing access to BCG vaccines could save up to 1.9 billion antibiotic doses annually, thereby helping to reduce antimicrobial resistance and the disease burden, which is essential for achieving TB elimination.
 While BCG has demonstrated significant effectiveness (50%), protection against all TB forms in all age groups has not been consistent.
-As of 2025, no universal BCG vaccination policy exists, however, clinical trials are accepting new participants.
+As of November 2025, no universal BCG vaccination policy has been established.

-Merck's TICE® BCG vaccine is approved by the U.S. Food and Drug Administration (FDA) (STN: 103050) and produced by Organon Teknika Corp., LLC for use in the USA.
-BCG vaccination is considered for people who meet specific criteria, such as children with a negative TB who are continually exposed and cannot be separated from adults who are untreated or ineffectively treated for TB, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Merck's TICE® BCG vaccine is approved by the U.S. Food and Drug Administration (FDA) (STN: 103050) and produced by Organon Teknika Corp., LLC for use in the United States.
+According to the U.S. Centers for Disease Control and Prevention (CDC), BCG vaccination is considered for people who meet specific criteria, such as children with a negative TB test who are continually exposed and cannot be separated from adults who are untreated or ineffectively treated for TB.

 The Serum Institute of India (SII) rBCG vaccine TUBERVAC-rBCG was approved in 2023 as a single-dose vaccine for the prevention of TB.
-In July 2023, the Indian government approved exporting the rBCG vaccine to Canada for immunotherapy to treat bladder cancer.
-On February 19, 2025, the U.S. Food and Drug Administration (FDA) authorized an expanded access program to bring the rBCG to patients in the U.S. As of March 2025, SII is the world's largest manufacturer of BCG vaccines.
+The National TB Elimination Program (NTEP) underscores the Government of India's goal to eliminate TB in the country.
+In July 2023, the Indian government approved the export of the rBCG vaccine to Canada for use in immunotherapy to treat bladder cancer.
+On February 19, 2025, the U.S. Food and Drug Administration (FDA) authorized an expanded access program to bring rBCG to patients in the United States.
+As of April 2025, SII is the world's largest manufacturer of BCG vaccines.

 Verity Pharmaceuticals Inc. VERITY-BCG™ Strain Russian BCG-I) in Canada.
 VERITY-BCG™ is an adjuvant therapy and is only recommended for stage Ta grade 1 papillary tumors when there is judged to be a high risk (>50%) of tumor recurrence.